 Now I'm a morbid adult.
-Of all of the horror comics I've ever read, I believe Mister Mystery #11, dated May-June, 1953, is the only one with a cover showing a guy in that awful nightmare situation.
+Mister Mystery #11, dated May-June, 1953, is a horror comic with a cover showing a guy in that awful nightmare situation.

 Bernard Baily (1916-1996) was the artist.
 He had started work for DC Comics in the late '30s, and drew The Spectre for them.
 His art style got slicker as time went on, but his subject matter got a lot more gruesome.
 Mister Mystery had some lousy contents, with the exception of some stories by Basil Wolverton, but the covers were about as good as horror comics ever got.